 How do you control the Focusrite Scarlett 2i2 Studio?

-The Scarlett 2i2 audio interface houses many buttons and dials, all of which are conveniently labeled.
-Each gain knob has an LED ring surrounding it—it lights up in green when it is receiving input, yellow when it is coming close to distorting, and red when it is clipping.
-If the ring lights up red, you should probably decrease the gain because it means you are overloading the system.
+The Scarlett 2i2 audio interface houses many buttons and knobs, all of which are conveniently labeled.
+Each gain knob has an LED ring surrounding it — it lights up in green when it is receiving input, yellow when it is coming close to distorting, and red when it is clipping.
+If the ring lights up red, you should decrease the gain because it means you are overloading the system.

 You can use the direct monitor button to toggle between hearing your real time, latency-free audio played through your headphones/speakers in mono or stereo, or you can switch it off.
 Switching the button to off will allow you to monitor through your DAW rather than directly through the interface.
 You can monitor your recording via the headphones output on the front side of the Scarlett 2i2, or you can connect to studio monitors with the balanced right and left speaker outputs on the back of the interface.

 Each input on the Focusrite Scarlett 2i2 has a button for toggling on and off AIR.
-This is an audio effect feature that subtly adjusts the behavior of the preamp built into the interface to increase your audio’s clarity in the mid and high frequencies.
+This is a filter that subtly adjusts the behavior of the preamp built into the interface to increase your audio’s clarity in the mid and high frequencies.
 Listen to the microphone samples in the microphone section of this review to hear what AIR actually sounds like.